Are you an adviser? Go to Unbiased Pro

 by Nick Green

-A whole life insurance policy pays out a guaranteed lump sum when you die, no matter when your death takes place.
+A whole life insurance policy pays out a guaranteed lump sum when you die, no matter when your death occurs

-This makes it different from other types of life insurance, which are time-limited.
+So, it’s different from other types of life insurance, which are usually time-limited.

-Whole life insurance is therefore more pricy, but for some people, the cost is worth it.
+Whole life insurance is, therefore, more expensive, but for some people, the cost is worth it.

 Summary